To play Elden Ring: Shadow Of The Erdtree, you must defeat some of Elden Ring’s toughest bosses

 But not Malenia, thank heavens

 Elden Ring: Shadow Of The Erdtree will release in June 2024, but even if you buy it day one, you might not be able to access the Elden Ring DLC expansion’s new overworld areas and dungeons right away.
-This is an add-on aimed squarely at those in the later stages of the game, as FromSoftware’s own Elden Lord Hidetaki Miyazaki has revealed in a new Famitsu interview – to gain access, you must first defeat two of the main game’s nastier bosses.
+This is an add-on aimed squarely at those in the later stages of the game, as FromSoftware’s own Elden Lord Hidetaka Miyazaki has revealed in a new Famitsu interview – to gain access, you must first defeat two of the main game’s nastier bosses.
 Yes, I know that all Elden Ring bosses are nasty, but these two are among the worst, in my experience.

 The full interview, translated and passed on by Frontline Gaming Japan, includes a bit of broad backstory info.
 I don’t want to spoil too much, but briefly, Shadow Of The Erdtree takes place in a kind of parallel, primordial realm (characterised by "denser and richer" location design) which appears to be literally covered by a veil – you can see it draping the tree’s branches in the video thumbnail below.